 - Configure efficient page caching to speed up your server response time by improving Time to First Byte.
 W3 Total Cache, WP Super Cache and WP Rocket are considered some of the best WordPress caching plugins.

 - Making sure the site is on HTTPS and running on HTTP/2 protocol.

 - Eliminate render-blocking resources: Render-blocking means that the render process has to stop to go and process a file to render.
-The more render-blocking elements you have in a page, the slower is the rendering.
+The more render-blocking elements you have on a page, the slower is the rendering.
 Some files are always going to be render-blocking.;

 - CSS files can be render-blocking as a page would need CSS files to render itself.
 WP Rocket provides the option to inline critical CSS to eliminate render-blocking CSS.

 - Similarly, Font files can be render-blocking.
-The font files can also be set-up to be non-render-blocking in which case you will notice the font changing after the page loads.
+The font files can also be set up to be non-render-blocking in which case you will notice the font changing after the page loads.